-It is clear, from equation (\ref{eqn2}), that where there is no new physics or non-standard interaction, What if this is not the case i.e. equation (\ref{eqn2}) does not hold?
-The consequence of $\rho_{c}<\rho_{Tot}$ or $\rho_{c}>\rho_{Tot}$ to the evolution history of the model are worth investigating.
-It is therefore sufficient, in the standard case, to use ratios with respect to $\rho_{Tot}$ as in equation (\ref{norm1}) Let us now create a generic template.
-If we denote these ratios as follows then the sum is These are cosmic-time depended ratios, i.e. $\alpha=\alpha(t)$ etc, suggesting that the time derivative of equation (\ref{sum}) is satisfied when This means that ratios evolve in such a way that the sum of the time derivatives of the ratios will always have the zero.
-The crucial take away form this discussion is that densities evolve in such a way that the sum of these fractions remain unit.
-In the present analysis, we will assume that non-baryonic matter makes up the dark-matter ($DM$) and baryonic matter is the normal matter and will be represented by ($m$).
-We will replace the 'other' energy density with 'dynamical dark energy' (DDE).
-If we replace the cosmological constant, $\Lambda$, with non-dynamical dark energy (NDE) then, it should be clear that dark-energy is a sum of the two.
+This means that ratios evolve in such a way that the sum of the time derivatives of the ratios will always have zero.
+The crucial takeaway from this discussion is that densities evolve so that the sum of these fractions remains a unit.
+In the present analysis, we will assume that non-baryonic matter makes up the dark matter ($DM$) and baryonic matter is the normal matter, represented by the subscript ($m$).
+We will replace the {\it other} energy density with dynamic dark energy (DDE).
+If we replace the cosmological constant, $\Lambda$, with non-dynamic dark energy (NDE) then, then it follows that dark energy is a sum of the two.